ClayJarCom/HeightmapExport/README.md

     * Or set your desired physical resolution (model mm/image pixel), and the height and width will be calculated.
 7. Export your heightmap.
     * You will be asked where to save your 16-bit PNG.

-## Versions
-This plugin has two branches:
-* **HeightmapExport_2:** QGIS 2.18 compatible.
-* **HeightmapExport_3:** QGIS 3 compatible.

-Both branches are updated in parallel.
-The second part of the version number is the branch, i.e. 0.2.0 and 0.3.0 are the same plugin version, targeted to QGIS 2 and QGIS 3, respectively.